Home » Destinations » Mauritius » 18 Best Photo Locations in Mauritius: Instagram Spots

 Ile aux Benitiers is one of my favorite places to take photos in Mauritius.
 This small island is located off the southwest coast and boasts an epic view of Le Morne Brabant mountain.

-You can also hop on a short 5-minute boat ride to Crystal Rock which is surrounded by crystal-clear waters teeming with fish.
+You can also hop on a short 5-minute boat ride to Crystal Rock, which is surrounded by crystal-clear waters teeming with fish.

 view of crystal rock surrounded by turquoise waters with le morne brabant in the backdrop